The Top 5 Mistakes to Avoid When Becoming a Landlord

-Osprey Property Management | date April 2022
+Osprey Property Management | date October 2023

 Making mistakes when it comes time for your property management needs can cause you to lose rather than make money.
-However, successful investors are always on the lookout for new things that can improve their return on investment, and avoiding mistakes can help make that happen!
+However, successful investors are always on the lookout for new things that can improve their return on investment—and avoiding mistakes can help make that happen!

 1. Improperly Screening Potential Tenants